solidfire/solidfire-cli/README.md

 --schedule

-The "Schedule" object will be used to create a new schedule.Do not set ScheduleID property, it will be ignored.Frequency property must be of type that inherits from Frequency.
-Valid types are:DaysOfMonthFrequencyDaysOrWeekFrequencyTimeIntervalFrequency
+The "Schedule" object will be used to create a new schedule.
+Do not set ScheduleID property, it will be ignored.
+Frequency property must be of type that inherits from Frequency.
+Valid types are: DaysOfMonthFrequency DaysOrWeekFrequency TimeIntervalFrequency

 #### deletegroup ####
 Command: